thnaing1/redwine_dtree_classification.python/README.md

 Notes
 - The dt_algo file shows the decision tree coded from scratch as well as the decision tree created using the Sci-Kit learn library.
 It contains annotations to demonstrate my thought process and explain the code in detail.
-- Alternatively, the red_wine classification file only contains the simplified version the decision tree created using the Sci-Kit learn library
+- Alternatively, the red_wine decision tree classification file only contains the simplified version the decision tree created using the Sci-Kit learn library